manukarthikv/Knee-Osteoarthritis-Analysis/README.md

-To Run to project clone cd knee_OA_dl_app and then 1)venv/Scripts/activate.
+To Run to project clone it then cd knee_OA_dl_app and then 1)venv/Scripts/activate.
 2)streamlit run app/app.py